S4DIQ84/PassApp/README.md

-# Password Manager
+# PassApp

-Password Manager is a simple Python application with a graphical user interface (GUI) built using Tkinter.
+PassApp is a password manager developed by using  a simple graphical user interface (GUI) built using Tkinter.
 It allows users to generate secure passwords and store them along with website and email information.

 ## Features